Binkai-Liu/Binkai-Liu.github.io/_pages/about.md

 ## About ME

 I am currently a Bechelor of Engineering in Artificial Intelligence at Hong Kong University of Science and Technology (HKUST).
-With a solid foundation in AI theory and hands-on engineering experience, I hold the TÜV Rheinland Engineer Certification and am the National First Prize winner of the 2025 MEICC.
+With a solid foundation in AI theory and hands-on engineering experience, I hold the TÜV Rheinland Aritificial Intelligence Engineer Certification and am the National First Prize winner of the 2025 MEICC.

 ## Research Interests